LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/AppleBusinessChatAuthentication/apple-business-chat-auth.md

 #### Instructions on how to create a free OAuth2 service using [auth0](https://auth0.com/)

+If you do not yet have an OAuth2 service or if you need a test service, follow the instructions below:

 1. Create a [auth0 account](https://auth0.com/)
 2. Create a new Application Machine to Machine
 3. Put [https://auth.businesschat.apple.com](https://auth.businesschat.apple.com) in Allowed Callback Urls